 Consumer demand and the Internet have created a technology-savvy buyer, with high expectations and inflexible demands on product availability.
-And as a result, the supply chain has become much more complex than it was 15 years ago.
+As a result, the supply chain has become much more complex than it was 15 years ago.

-Retailers and manufacturers are struggling to adjust to this latest norm because retail and demand fulfillment models are evolving faster than they can react.
+Manufacturers and retailers are struggling to adjust to this latest norm because retail and demand fulfillment models are evolving faster than they can react.
 This evolution has spurred a change in how logistics-related processes are identified and implemented.
 Combined with a number of new distribution channels, this shifting landscape has injected a unique complexity into the supply chain.

-In an attempt to stay competitive and reduce logistical inefficiencies, retailers and manufacturers are searching for new methods to enhance supply chain visibility.
+In an attempt to stay competitive and reduce logistical inefficiencies, manufacturers and retailers are searching for new methods to enhance supply chain visibility.
 The emergence of innovative technology is allowing companies to improve visibility.

 Sophistication of Technology